EwartM/ewartm.github.io/intelliJ-basic-project.md

 ![]({{ site.baseurl }}/assets/images/Screen Shot 2017-03-10 at 11.34.23 AM.png)

-Select **debug** with the 'AppEngine Dev 1.9.42' task to start a local GAE server where we can test that App works.
+Select **debug** with the 'AppEngine Dev 1.9.42' task to start a local GAE server where we can test App on running on GAE.

 ![]({{ site.baseurl }}/assets/images/Screen%20Shot%202017-03-01%20at%202.00.33%20PM.png)